Select Page

 “That’s how Italians are,” or, “That’s how Germans are.”

-That’s an excuse for a batch of behavior.
+Those statements are an excuse for a group of behaviors.

-If the behavior is beautiful and you love it and it’s not causing any problem, that’s one thing.
+If the behavior is beautiful and you love it, and it is not causing a problem, that’s one thing.

-But if the behavior in that phrase is a way to make an excuse for something that’s painful or not working for you, then it’s time to look at it.
+If the behavior is a way to make an excuse for something painful or not working for you, then it is time to look at it.

 That goes for all the rules.

-But if your rules are creating pain in your life, then you just get to shift them.
+If your rules are creating pain, then you get to shift them.

 It’s that easy.

-It might not be easy, but it could be that easy and that simple.
+It might not be easy, but it could be that easy and simple.

-So people who have a fixed mindset about themselves, they’re limiting their ability to change and grow.
+People with a fixed mindset are limiting their ability to change and grow.

-It can lead to a lack of growth and a fear of failure when you constantly are talking about who you are and you don’t give yourself the freedom or wiggle room to become more.
+It can lead to a lack of growth and a fear of failure when you constantly declare who you are and don’t give yourself the freedom or wiggle room to become more.

-So I have a friend who worries a lot and he goes, “That’s just who I am,” and it’s not great for him.
+I have a friend who worries a lot and he says, “That’s just who I am,” and it’s not great for him.

-He doesn’t have a good life when he’s worrying, but he blames the worry and attributes it to his ethnicity and his family, and his caring and being loving.
+He doesn’t have a good life when he’s worrying, but he blames the worry and attributes it to his ethnicity, his family, and his caring and loving nature.

 Now, if he got joy from what he says is him, that would be one thing.

-When you’re finding yourself saying, “But that’s how I was born, that’s my nature, that’s who I am,” and you’re talking around something that doesn’t feel good for you or that’s been causing pain, stop.
+When you find yourself saying, “But that’s how I was born”, “That’s my nature”, or “That’s who I am”, and you are talking about something that doesn’t feel good or that is causing pain, STOP.

 Write that down.